noahpierau/articles/decred-messaging-proposal.md

 I aim to change as little of the existing website as possible, only on the homepage and in other strategic places such as copy in link previews and social media descriptions.

 I will co-create the new copy with the community.
 For free.
-The only costs go into design and qimplementation, to be done in collaboration with existing contractors such as @jholdstock.
+The only costs go into design and implementation, to be done in collaboration with existing contractors such as @jholdstock.

 As decred.org has 12 languages, this new copy would have to be translated 11 times.
 I used the estimate of $100 for each translation by Richard Red.